 All examinations are in English with the exception of Kiswahili.
 For most students, English is their third language.
 Conversation English is practised in debating, morning speeches and competitions.

 Because of the Trust's links with donors abroad, the school has been able to build a range of buildings, to drill and secure a reliable bore hole, to install electricity and improve other facilities such as the sports fields, science laboratories and library facilities.

-The school has a fine reputation and we have fee-paying students from all over Tanzania and from all backgrounds.
-Our current school roll is 650 and well over half of those board or lodge locally.
-The demand for places far exceeds those available.
+The school has a fine reputation with fee-paying students from all over Tanzania and from all backgrounds.
+Our current school roll is 640 and well over half of those board or lodge locally.

 Education at Mvumi is deliberately broad.
 The school has a holistic approach to develop students academically, socially, morally, spiritually and physically.
 This vision is that they will grow into skilled and responsible citizens, with a sense of duty to their community and their nation.